WarStalkeR/FFU-BR/README.md

 4\.
 Unzip all contents into `Ostranauts` root folder. `Ostranauts/BepInEx/core` should now contain `MonoMod.dll`.
 5\.
 Download my mod's DLL file from releases (or compile it) and put it into `Ostranauts/BepInEx/monomod`.
 6\.
 Launch game, once in the main menu, exit, modify config files as you want.
 Enjoy playing/modding.

+# Potential Features
+1\.
+Implementation of `condtrigs` parameters that allow to compare values with specific numbers, including possibility of minor mathematical operations (i.e. compare stat with 1% of another stat for example).